 Having a disability can also impact how much older workers earn.
-In 2012, among workers age 50 to 64 who worked full-time for a full year, those with a disability earned \$40,000 compared to those without a disability who earned \$50,000.159 Over time, such a difference can add up and place workers with disabilities at a significant financial disadvantage.
-Similarly, in 2012, 17 percent of full-time workers with a disability between the ages of 50 and 64 had an income below 200 percent of the federal poverty line, compared to ten percent of workers without a disability.160
+In 2012, among workers age 50 to 64 who worked full-time for a full year, those with a disability earned \$40,000 compared to those without a disability who earned \$50,000.
+Over time, such a difference can add up and place workers with disabilities at a significant financial disadvantage.
+Similarly, in 2012, 17 percent of full-time workers with a disability between the ages of 50 and 64 had an income below 200 percent of the federal poverty line, compared to ten percent of workers without a disability.
+Our property line, compared to ten percent of workers without a disability.

 Workplace barriers can prevent individuals with certain health conditions and disabilities from having an equal opportunity to participate in the labor force.
 While many aging workers with a health condition or disability already occupy and can perform jobs without accommodation, others are unable to apply for, accept, or maintain jobs due to a health condition or disability barriers that may not always be obvious to managers and coworkers.
-Examples of these barriers include physical barriers, such as inaccessible work locations and equipment, as well as workplace procedures or practices, such as rules pertaining to when work can be performed or when breaks can be taken.161 employment prospects of individuals with disabilities and to ensure that all persons with disabilities are able to fully participate in society and the labor market, Congress passed the Americans with Disabilities Act (ADA) in 1990 and significantly strengthened the law in 2008.
-The ADA requires that employers provide reasonable accommodations to employees and job applicants with disabilities, unless doing so would cause undue hardship.
-The three major categories of reasonable accommodations outlined in the law are:
+Examples of these barriers include physical barriers, such as inaccessible work locations and equipment, as well as workplace procedures or practices, such as rules pertaining to when work can be performed or when breaks can be taken.